emc-openstack/vmax-cinder-driver/README.md

     test_emc_vmax.py

 * md5sum.txt is the md5sum of liberty-patch1-2016-08-30.tar.gz
-* Support.txt contains new features supported in this patch
+* Support.txt contains a list of new features supported in this patch
 * README.md is the documentation for this patch

 # VMAX Driver (FC and iSCSI)